Edward Harkness: Residences

 Edward and Mary Harkness had a number of homes in addition to Harkness House in New York.
 They spent summers at their Eolia mansion on Long Island Sound in Waterford, Connecticut, near where Mary had visited her grandparents in the summers.
 The home and 230 acre of ornamental gardens and grounds are now maintained by the State of Connecticut as Harkness Memorial State Park.
-The Harkness' used their steam yacht Steveana (named after his parents) to commute back and forth to New York.
-For longer trips across country, Ned and Mary used their Pullman car Pelham named after Pelham, Massachusetts, where the Harkness family started in America.
+They also owned another house on Long Island in Manhasset, New York, on 186 acres, called Weekend, like their New York City mansion designed by James Gamble Rogers.
+They had additional houses in North Carolina and in San Diego, California, and a camp at the Ausable Club in the Adirondacks.
+The Harknesses used their steam yacht Steveana (named after his parents) to commute between Long Island and the city.
+For longer trips they used their Pullman car Pelham, named after Pelham, Massachusetts, where the Harkness family started in America.

-Ned and Mary also owned another house on Long Island in Manhasset, New York, on 186 acres called Weekend, designed by architect James Gamble Rogers, plus houses in North Carolina, San Diego, California and a camp at the Ausable Club in the Adirondacks.
-Ned was an avid golfer and was a member of the Jekyll Island Club in Georgia, Cypress Point Club, The Creek Club in Locust Valley, the Valley Club of Monteceito in Santa Barbara and Yeamans Hall Club outside of Charleston, South Carolina, another James Gamble Rogers golf and winter community.
+Harkness was an avid golfer and was a member of the Jekyll Island Club in Georgia, Cypress Point Club, The Creek Club in Locust Valley, the Valley Club of Monteceito in Santa Barbara and Yeamans Hall Club outside Charleston, South Carolina, another James Gamble Rogers golf and winter community.
 He was also a member of the Racquet and Tennis Club in New York City.

 Burial

 Edward and Mary Harkness are buried in Woodlawn Cemetery in The Bronx, New York City, which is today a National Historic Landmark.
-The Harkness family mausoleum is stately and includes a privately walled and locked garden.
-The mausoleum does not have any name at all on it noting who is buried inside.
-The architecture of the mausoleum evokes that of a small medieval church.
+The Harkness family mausoleum is stately, designed to resemble a small medieval church, and includes a walled and locked private garden.
+It is not marked with the family name.